Invoice Finance

 As a guide, invoice financing fees and charges usually cost between 1% - 5% of the invoice value.
 This is known as the discount rate or factor rate.
 This can vary based on the amount and value of the invoices processed each month.

-Typically, companies processing a small number of high-value invoices will receive a more competitive rate than those issuing lots of small value invoices.
+Typically, companies processing a small number of high-value invoices will receive a more competitive rate than those issuing lots of small-value invoices.

-You may also incur a service charge or standing charge that can range anywhere between 0.5% up to 3% or more of your annual turnover.
+You may also incur a service charge or standing charge that can range anywhere between 0.5% to 3% or more of your annual turnover.
 This fee covers the administration relating to your account, such as credit collection and management.

 Here is a typical cost example: